The Picks in Brief

 The Practical Shortlist

-Can a video doorbell show on a TV without a phone?
+Can a video doorbell show on a TV on a compatible smart display or TV?

 Yes, but only through a compatible display path.
 Ring handles that most naturally in an Alexa or Fire TV home, while the phone still handles setup and sharing.